Zamenhofpark

 Are there restrooms and cafes?

-Check the official website for current information about facilities available in or near the park.
+Check the official website for current information regarding facilities within the park.

 What should I wear?